GordonZhang2024/log.cc/README.md

 To enable the logger again, use the `enable` function.

 #### Disable the terminal output
-Sometimes, it's necessary to disable the terminal log output (especially when developing a GUI app, users don't want to see a terminal).
+Sometimes, it's necessary to disable the terminal log output (especially when developing a GUI app, users don't want to see a terminal with plenty of messages).

 ```cpp
 l.disable_terminal_output();